 I want to share some life lessons.
-Some lessons I have a handle on and others I am still working on.
-I have “learnt” them from a variety of sources.
+Some lessons I have a handle on and others I am still a work in progress.
 Here it goes:

-- Listen to understand – basically pay attention to the person in front of you.
-Do not make your grocery list or compose your answer while they are still talking.
-You realize you are not taking in what they are saying if your mind is elsewhere.
+- Listen to understand – pay attention to the person in front of you.
+Do not make your grocery list, check your phone or compose your answer while they are still talking.
+Realize you are not taking in what they are saying if your mind is elsewhere.

 - Consider the source – is this person really the best resource?
 Do they want what is best for you?